Britannia Airways: Later years

 During early 1998, the Thomson Travel Group also acquired the Scandinavian holiday operation, Fritidsresor Group, along with its airline Blue Scandinavia, which was later renamed Britannia Nordic (since rebranded as TUI fly Nordic).

 In addition, it was during this decade that Britannia launched several public image and service quality initiatives, such as the flying with confidence course and closer customer service coordination within Thomson.
 During the early 1990s, the airline launched its in-flight Royal Service brand to increase the profile of the company's high-end services, somewhat akin to the premium service levels available on scheduled airlines.
 It was succeeded by a newer brand, 360, during the late 1990s; this service was billed as being less old-fashioned and possessed greater personality.

 During 2000, Thomson Travel Group, and thereby Britannia Airways, were acquired by TUI Group of Germany.
-As part of a wider reorganisation of TUI's UK operations in September 2004, it was announced that Britannia would be rebranded as Thomsonfly.
+As part of a wider reorganisation of TUI's UK operations in September 2004, it was announced that Britannia would be rebranded.
+On 1 May 2002 The airline operations were merged into those of Thomson future airline but Britannia name officially disappeared on 9 May 2005 with full integration into Thomsonfly (TUI UK) on the following 1 November.